Ukraine war latest: Russian Tu-134 aircraft set on fire over 1,000 km away from Ukraine, claims military intelligence

 Voloshyn, when asked about the alleged seizure Levadne said that the situation was “developing quite dynamically”, and that both sides could regain the initiative.

-Levadne lies 170 km (105 miles) of Zaporizhzhia, in the village of Velyka-Nosilka.
+Levadne lies 170 km (105 miles) west of Zaporizhzhia, in the village of Velyka-Nosilka.

 In recent weeks, Russian troops intensified their attacks against Zaporizhzhia by targeting its civilian infrastructure using guided aerial bombs.